Learn how to make bead projects

 Beautiful beaded badges

-Thirty inches fits easily over the head but the magnetic clasp will safely break away if the badge holder becomes entangled.
+Creamy white pearls and bright gold beads aге strung to form the go-with-everything beaded necklace strap.
 Use woven or braided cord or matte black beads for the guys.
-The brightly painted wooden apple with pressed glass leaves is fitted with a large jump ring to accommodate
+The brightly painted wooden apple with pressed glass leaves is fitted with a large jump ring to accommodate the clip on the badge.
+A large variety of wooden shapes are available if you wish to create a similar badge holder for other professions.

 Beaded Easter Eggs